IntelLabs/generative-ai/annotations/AAAI_EDGeS_23/notes.md

 # Notes on annotation
+These analyses were run in the "annotation_analysis230322" environment.

+## Extra variables variables in prompt directory
+For the analysis of annotations we make use of additional variables describing the prompts.
+These were extracted during the creation and can be used for any other annotation analysis based on the pd230228 prompt directory.

 ## Published reports of this data
 The results presented here were used in the AAAI Spring Symposium '23 (EDGeS) paper.
 The paper is available here: [add link]